pglaum/pychurchtools/README.md

 ## Installation

-To install, you can use `pip install .` in the source directory.
+To install, you can use "`pip install .`" in the source directory.
-Type `pip uninstall churchtools` to remove the library.
+Type "`pip uninstall churchtools`" to remove the library.

 Dependencies: